 About Milford Township

-Milford Township is the northwestern cornerstone of Bucks County in southeastern Pennsylvania.
+Milford Township is the northeastern cornerstone of Bucks County in southeastern Pennsylvania.
 Having been laid out by William Penn as his Bucks County “Dutch Township”, it is steeped in the history of the early United States.

 But long before the arrival of Europeans, the Lenape were stewards of the land with the Unami clan giving its name to the watershed that is essentially Milford.